cloudflare/terraform-provider-cloudflare/.grit/workflows/stainless/workflow.md

 ```

 Make sure to look recursively for _all_ blocks in the schema.
 Eliminate all duplicates.
 We should use `any` to combine all the blocks into a single migration.

+You must carefully look inside the `new` schema to find the correct nesting mode for each block.
+If the attribute can't be found in the new schema, this is an error and your recursion logic is wrong.